matti/kontena-faq/README.md

 kind of, internal networking or kontena/lb just won't work.

+### What does IpamError mean?

+  Kontena::NetworkAdapters::IpamCleaner: Kontena::NetworkAdapters::IpamError: 503 "Service Unavailable"

+Unable to connect to the etcd

 ## kontena/lb

 ### Can I run have network_mode: host and still link to lb?